saqib-fattani/saqib-fattani/README.md

 - 👋 Hi, I’m @SaqibFattani
-- 👀 I’m interested to become Pro Data Analyst.
+- 👀 I’m an inspiring Full Stack Software Engineer.
-- 🌱 I’m currently learning SQL and then i will start learning Python
+- 🌱 I’m currently learning MERN Stack from Apna College an Indian Online Platform.
-- 💞️ I’m looking to collaborate with Pro Data Analyst to contribute on their projects.
+- 💞️ I’m looking to collaborate with industry experiense personel to contribute on their projects.
 - 📫 How to reach me @ https://www.linkedin.com/in/muhammad-saqib-fattani/

 <!---